Deconstructing "mental health" & "mental illness"

 We are deconstructing the idea of "mental health" and "mental illness".

+We are not negating, minimizing, or romanticizing the reality of suffering.
 Suffering is real.
-The interpretation of suffering as “mental illness” is a choice based on many factors.
+The interpretation of suffering as “mental illness” is a choice we make as a society based on many factors.

 Why do we interpret certain kinds of suffering as “mental illness”?